theypsilon/DB-Template_MiSTer/README.md

 Once you have your database up and running (check previous section to figure out how to set it up), adding files is very straightforward.

 Just upload any file to your repository by using GitHub UI (Add File > Upload files), or via git.
 Once the files show up in your repository, they'll also be added to your database automatically.
-You may see the *Actions* tab in your repository to see how the automation did its magic.
+You may see the *Actions* tab in your repository to see how the automation did its magic if you are curious.

 When a user fetches the files via *downloader* or *update_all*, the downloaded file structure will mirror 1:1 the file structure you have in your repository at GitHub.
 This means, if you have a folder `_Cores/` containing some files in your repository, an identical `_Cores` folder will show up in MiSTer containing the exact same files.